ripsawridge/site/site/contents/_cma/2011/shorts.md

 A quick hike up the Wendelstein in the morning from the toll road high point.
 In blowing snow, I reached the house at the top of the lift, continued to the summit, then descended in interesting weather via the corkscrew trail that descends to the north, wrapping around the east and back to the south.
 Nice hike.

-### Rossstein and Buchstein
+### Roßstein and Buchstein
 <i>November 20, 2011</i>

 Needed some exercise.
-Really enjoyed the scramble up the Rossstein, making sure not to touch the metal cable.
+Really enjoyed the scramble up the Roßstein, making sure not to touch the metal cable.
 And the little scramble up to the Buchstein summit is neat too (though I think it's harder than I+...I'd call it II at least for the exposure).
 On top in an hour.
-On the way down, tagged the Rossstein summit and sat a few more minutes.
+On the way down, tagged the Roßstein summit and sat a few more minutes.
 Also tagged the big boulder on the way down. :D. 2.5 hours car to car.

-### Kramerspitze Traverse
+### Kramerspitz Traverse
 <i>October 15, 2011</i>

-After a late afternoon nap I drove out to Garmisch and hiked up Kramerspitze.
+After a late afternoon nap I drove out to Garmisch and hiked up Kramerspitz.
 I had a small water bottle, headlamp, jacket and gloves.
 It took about 2 hours to get up past the hut and the Kanzel lookout over Garmisch.
 There were a few snow patches.
 I always forget how much up and down there is along the ridge.
 I got to the top, stumbling in darkness, as I stubbornly didn't want to use my headlamp until the descent.

 Beautiful view of city lights and the Zugspitze in growing moonlight.
 I hiked down to the south, then made the long flat walk back to the car.
 4:15 round trip, 1400 meters elevation gain/loss.

 ### Beez climbing
 <i>September 28, 2011</i>